-We celebrate the diversity of our region by inviting students of all ages, cultural backgrounds, neighbourhoods, gender expressions, abilities and personalities to play and experience Shakespeare with us.
+We celebrate the diversity of our region and invite folks of all ages, cultural backgrounds, neighbourhoods, genders, abilities and personalities to play and experience Shakespeare with us.

 We believe in the power of Shakespeare’s language and stories to support individual identity while nurturing compassion and collaboration.
 We practice this philosophy through all of our programs.

-Children and teens play Shakespeare with guidance from professional theatre artists, on our stages and year-round at the BMO Theatre Centre.
+Children and teens play Shakespeare with guidance from professional theatre artists, on our Festival stages.

 Bard for Life

-Non-professional adults play Shakespeare in a lively supportive context in this recreational program at the BMO Theatre Centre.
+Adults play Shakespeare in a lively and supportive context in this recreational program at the BMO Theatre Centre.

 Festival patrons and the general public learn more about Shakespeare, his life and his plays through this series of talks, discussions and special events.

 Bard partners with community organizations to bring free workshops and residencies to the youth they serve.

 Established in 2009 by the Bard Volunteers, the fund helps individuals, families, schools and organizations overcome financial barriers to participation in our programs.
 We currently raise and distribute approximately $20,000/year.